 Recreation Opportunities, Experiences and Partnerships

 Parks and Recreation enhances the quality of life for citizens and visitors by offering recreation opportunities, experiences and partnerships.
-View the rules and regulations regarding the use of Parks and Recreation parks and facilities.
+Read the strategic action plan (PDF) for upcoming projects and department goals, review the annual report (fiscal year 2021) (PDF) to learn more about recent accomplishments, awards and highlighted events, and view the master plan.

 Cooperative Extension is a joint program of Virginia Tech, Virginia State University, the U.S. Department of Agriculture, and state and local governments.
 Virginia Cooperative Extension provides programs and information covering the broad areas of agriculture, families and 4-H. Chesterfield Cooperative Extension proudly offer programs such as diet and nutrition education, financial management, gardening and lawn care, and youth camps and clubs to help maintain and improve the quality of our environment.